atrsoftgmbh/atrshmlog/readme.txt

 To start : take the html documentation index file in your browser and start to read it.

-For the impatient : change to src and run makeall, then to the other things as you like - i cannot help you anyway, so do as you please.....
+For the impatient : source the right dot file, change to src and run makeall, then to the other things as you like - i cannot help you anyway, so do as you please.....